 Tecovirimat (also known as TPOXX or ST-246) is approved by the Food and Drug Administration (FDA) for treating human smallpox disease caused by Variola virus in adults and children.
 Its use for other Orthopoxvirus infections, including monkeypox, is not approved by the FDA.
-However, CDC has an expanded access Investigational New Drug application (EAIND) to allow access to and use of TPOXX to treat monkeypox in adults and children of all ages.
+However, CDC has an expanded access Investigational New Drug application (EA-IND) to allow access to and use of TPOXX to treat monkeypox in adults and children of all ages.

 The EA-IND provides an umbrella regulatory coverage so that clinicians and facilities do not need to request and obtain their own INDs.
-The EA-IND also provides liability protection under the PREP Act of for healthcare providers prescribing, administering, or dispending the drug, and ability for patients to seek compensation if they are seriously injured by the medication through the Countermeasures Injury Compensation Program (CICP of).
-In the largest safety study of 359 healthy adult volunteers, other than local site reactions the most common adverse reactions among those receiving tecovirimat were headache (12%) and nausea (5%) [LABEL (fda.gov) of Italian of
+The EA-IND also provides liability protection under the PREP Act for healthcare providers prescribing, administering, or dispending the drug, and ability for patients to seek compensation if they are seriously injured by the medication through the Countermeasures Injury Compensation Program (CICP).
+In the largest safety study of 359 healthy adult volunteers, other than local site reactions the most common adverse reactions among those receiving tecovirimat were headache (12%) and nausea (5%) [LABEL (fda.gov)].
+The safety of tecovirimat has not yet been studied in people with Orthopoxvirus disease.